SALES

 Also, check if they respond promptly, in general.

 The best way to check this is to contact them.
-If they’re quick to communicate, offer support at every step of the way, you’re in good hands.
+If they’re quick to communicate and offer help at every step of the way, you’re in good hands.

 2. Scalability